 Epistemai: An Undergraduate Journal of Philosophy

 Though extensive, the editorial process ensures that only the very best work will appear in the journal.
-“We’re modelling ourselves after professional peer-reviewed journals,” says Will.
+“We’re modeling ourselves after professional peer-reviewed journals,” says Marsolek.
 “This means we are going to take the time to do this right.
-The result is going to be nice cluster of articles that, like in a professional journal, are more polished, more philosophically sound, and more interesting to read than they were when first submitted.”
+The result is going to be a nice cluster of articles that, like in a professional journal, are more polished, more philosophically sound, and more interesting to read than they were when first submitted.”

 But the efforts of the editorial board pale in comparison to those who submitted their papers to Epistemai.
 And it is these young philosophers, rather than us editors, who are the real protagonists of this story.
 “The people who submit their best work to criticism have tremendous courage,” says Marsolek.
 “If they make the cut to the final publication, then that shows years of hard, character-building work.
 If they don’t, then they’re already well on their way to producing top-tier work, because they’ve already shown willingness to subject their best work to the critical eyes of others.
 It’s an outstanding achievement to write a good philosophy paper, and what we’re doing with this journal is rewarding this achievement.
 As editors, we get the opportunity to recognize, admire, and reward such achievements firsthand.
 And for that reason, we at Epistemai are, as Marsolek puts it, “just lucky to be an appendage to the process.”